opendistro/for-elasticsearch-docs/docs/elasticsearch/term.md

 }
 ```

 The search query “To be, or not to be” is analyzed and tokenized into an array of tokens just like the `text_entry` field of the documents.
-The full-text query then performs an intersection of tokens between our search query and the `text_entry` fields for all the documents and then sorts the results by relevance scores:
+The full-text query performs an intersection of tokens between our search query and the `text_entry` fields for all the documents, and then sorts the results by relevance scores:

 #### Sample response